pandey-ankit/coherence-new/lab3/lab3.md

 There are two main types of events in Coherence:

-* [Map Events](https://docs.oracle.com/en/middleware/fusion-middleware/coherence/14.1.2/develop-applications/using-map-events.html) which are subscribed to using a `MapListener`
+* [Map Events](https://docs.oracle.com/en/middleware/fusion-middleware/coherence/14.1.2/develop-applications/using-map-events.html) which are subscribed to using a `MapListener` - in Spring annotated by `@CoherenceEventListener` only
-* [Live Events](https://docs.oracle.com/en/middleware/fusion-middleware/coherence/14.1.2/develop-applications/using-live-events.html) which are subscribed to using an `EventInterceptor`
+* [Live Events](https://docs.oracle.com/en/middleware/fusion-middleware/coherence/14.1.2/develop-applications/using-live-events.html) which are subscribed to using an `EventInterceptor` - in Spring annotated by `@CoherenceEventListener` and `@Synchronous`

-Spring makes subscribing to both of these event-types, as well as others, much simpler using observer methods annotated with `@CoherenceEventListener`.
+Spring makes subscribing to both of these event-types, and others, much simpler using observer methods annotated with `@CoherenceEventListener` and optionally `@Synchronous`.

 Estimated time: 15 minutes